 Sometimes, you just quickly need to assign a tag to a single item, for example, If I just need to use PowerCLI to tag one virtual machine, I could use the following command:

 New-TagAssignment -Tag "NameOfTag" -Entity VMName

 The above syntax works for about anything like this:

 Your inventory item can be anything from a vSphere Cluster, to a Datastore, to a Port Group, to whatever you need.
 The trick is to make sure that when you set up your tag, you allow it to be assigned to all item types if that is how you decide to use it, this is especially helpful with a use case like assigning vSphere Tags to DR resources.

 Why Everyone Should Use VMware Tags

 vSphere tags can be helpful in a number of cases.
 The use case we have mostly talked about tagging virtual machines by application.
 Using tags at the application level can help make day to day activities such as troubleshooting and backing up applications easier by giving us a quick overview of the components that make up an application.
 Another use case we briefly talked about is tagging components by Tier to quickly identify Production, Dev, and Test objects.
 We may want to use tags on Datastores to tag each datastore with the array name instead of giving datastores long and confusing names.
 The possibilities are endless with vSphere tags, and they are a great feature to help make vSphere environments easier to manage.

 More vSphere Tag Resources

-As you can see from these examples, vSphere tags are not difficult to use once you get the hang of it, and are a very powerful too.
+As you can see from these examples, VMware tags are not difficult to use once you get the hang of it, and are a very powerful too.
 The best place to find more information on vSphere tags is the Official vSphere Documentation.
 In addition, it may make sense to start by making a list of the vSphere tags and categories you would like to implement in your environment so you can quickly and easily implement them like we just did with PowerCLI.